 Step 3.
 Press Y to continue.

 Step 4.
-Type gparted on the Dash to open the GParted Partition Editor.
+Open the Dash and type gparted to open the GParted Partition Editor.

 Step 5.
-Navigate to the upper-right corner and click on the dropdown to select the drive to format.
+To format a drive, go to the upper-right corner of the screen and click on the dropdown menu, then select the drive you want to format from the list.

 Step 6.
 Next, click on "Devices" then "Create Partition Table."

 Step 7.
-In the popup message, click on "Apply."
-This wipes out all data on the selected drive.
+To delete all data on a selected drive, click on "Apply" in the popup message.
+This will completely wipe out all data on the selected drive.

 Step 8.
 In the upper part of your screen, click on "Partition" and select "New."